Get Started

 Can I come on retreat if I am not Catholic?

 Absolutely!
 We welcome all men and women of faith to come and experience a silent, Ignatian retreat.
 You are welcome to participate in all the retreat activities as fully as you wish.
 If you have questions about Catholic liturgy and the extent to which you can participate in the Eucharist and other sacraments, please ask a member of the ministry team on your retreat.
+The prayer book located at each seat in the Chapel offers more information on retreat activities, Ignatian Spirituality, and Catholic traditions.

 Additional Questions?
 Contact Us!